 There are many examples of men in our world today.
 When we look on television, we often see bumbling men, who can’t do anything right.
 Men who are criticized by their wives.
-Men who aren’t worthy of respect.
-Men who will sacrifice anything for power, money, and prestige.
+Men are being projected as being unworthy of respect; who will sacrifice anything for power, money, and prestige.

 We also see examples of good men.
 Men who sacrifice their lives for our country.
 Men who work three jobs so their families can afford a place to live.
-Men who stop what they’re doing to help a stranger who is having car trouble.
+And men who stop what they’re doing to help a stranger who is having car trouble.